GoClipse/goclipse/com.googlecode.goclipse.build_pde/readme.md

 In order to create a build of GoClipse:
 -------------

+Consider running the com.googlecode.goclipse.gocode/create_gocode.py script to rebuild gocode for (windows, darwin, linux) and (386, amd64).

 Copy sample_build.properties and name it <username>_build.properties.
 Update the two properties in that copied file. build.dir should point to where you want the build output to go; source.dir should point to the directory with the GoClipse source in it.